 There are certain instances for which virtual trials are better suited, Rose argues, such as chronic diseases and less interventional observational studies.
 These might include endocrinology, CNS, dermatology, respiratory, gastrointestinal, immunology and cardiovascular diseases.

-Relieving Pressure on Trial Sites
+Relieving Pressure on Clinical Trial Sites

 Fierce competition for sites, along with added burden on them from late-phase studies, make virtual trials attractive, Matthew McCarty, global head of patient engagement at development services provider Icon, says.